How Does Wix Make Money?

 Wix has built one of the most recognisable names in website building by offering a platform that anyone can use for free.
 Its drag-and-drop editor, hundreds of templates, and beginner-friendly setup have attracted over 250 million registered users worldwide.
-But a platform that size costs significant money to run - so how does Wix make money, and how does a free product generate billions of dollars in revenue?
+A platform that size costs significant money to run, so understanding how Wix makes money reveals a business model far more sophisticated than a simple subscription service.

 How Does Wix Make Money?
 The Full Revenue Model